ISEE has been collaborating with the Daniel K. Inouye Solar Telescope (DKIST) for many years, including:

 DKIST participates in Akamai’s Mentor Council and is actively engaged in developing effective mentors by sending personnel to ISEE’s Mentor Workshop.

 Through participation in the workshop DKIST mentors provide projects for local college students that are high quality training experiences AND make real contributions to DKIST (see box below).

 DKIST Akamai interns are advancing in STEM

 Brialyn Onodera, a mechanical engineer major at University of Hawaii at Manoa, worked under the mentorship of William McBride, a DKIST engineer on a project to measure vibration in the telescope enclosure.
-She was accepted to give a talk at the American Indian Science and Engineering Society, held in Minneapolis in November 2016.
+Brialyn has now graduated and has a degree in mechanical engineering.